Parenting is just running around doing a whole bunch of things you said you’d never do, until you die.

 But you know what else planning did?
 It reminded both my husband and I that we’re in this parenting thing together.
 It was an acknowledgement that each of us has to take responsibility for our relationship and our sex life; that we’re a team, and teams communicate.
 Teams have a system and they do whatever it takes to be successful.
 They give a hundred and ten per cent.

 And listen, I know it sounds insane.
-Unless you’ve been there, the whole concept is kind of bizarre.
+Unless you’ve been there, the whole concept of scheduling sex is kind of bizarre.
 After all, when we got married or started living together most of us thought “Yay!
 Sex all the time, whenever we want!” which may or may not have been the case.
 Then somewhere along the way it became less of a priority.
 Or, more accurately, it became something we had to make a priority instead of something that was just there, effortlessly filling every day with rainbows and sunshine.

 Sex before kids was like a damn amusement park where every ride was fantastic and no one ever ran out of funnel cakes.
 Or beaver tails.